Spirituality and Religion are Associated with Better Well-Being in Medical Residents

 By John M. de Castro, Ph.D.

-In today’s Research News article “The Effectiveness of Mindfulness-Based Stress Reduction on the Psychological Functioning of Healthcare Professionals: a Systematic Review.”
-(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7511255/ ) Kriakous and colleagues review and summarize the published research studies of the benefits of Mindfulness-Based Stress Reduction (MBSR) for the psychological health of healthcare workers.
-They identified 30 published research studies.
+In today’s Research News article “Spirituality and religion in residents and inter-relationships with clinical practice and residency training: a scoping review.”
+(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8166631/ ) Chow and colleagues review and summarize the published research on the relationship of spirituality and religion to the psychological well-being of patients and medical residents.
+They identified 44 published studies.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Chow, H., Chew, Q. H., & Sim, K. (2021).
 Spirituality and religion in residents and inter-relationships with clinical practice and residency training: a scoping review.
 BMJ open, 11(5), e044321. https://doi.org/10.1136/bmjopen-2020-044321